How to Treat Hemorrhoids at Home

 • Nuts and seeds

 Most adults should aim for 25–35 grams of fiber per day.
+Fiber supplements such as psyllium may be used if dietary intake is insufficient.

-Drink More Water
+Drink Plenty of Water

-Drinking enough water helps keep stool soft and easier to pass, reducing pressure on rectal veins.
+Adequate hydration keeps stool soft and easier to pass, reducing pressure on rectal veins.

-Most adults benefit from drinking 6–8 glasses of water daily, although individual needs may vary.
+Most adults benefit from drinking 6–8 glasses of water daily, but needs vary.
+Hydration works with fiber to prevent constipation.

 Take Warm Sitz Baths

-• Reduced pain
+• Reducing pain

-• Decreased swelling
+• Decreasing swelling

-• Improved blood circulation
+• Improving blood circulation

-• Relaxation of anal muscles
+• Relaxing anal muscles

 Use Over-the-Counter Hemorrhoid Creams

-• Hydrocortisone to reduce inflammation
+• Hydrocortisone – reduces inflammation

-• Local anesthetics to relieve pain
+• Local anesthetics – relieve pain

-• Witch hazel to soothe irritated tissue
+• Witch hazel – soothes irritated tissue

 Apply Cold Compresses